A sequence of elastic patterns in a sheared bent sheet

 \section{Discussion}

 Our results provide experimental evidence for snaking in buckled plates.
-Figures such as \ref{force_displacement_6in_alt} and \ref{utom11} show multiple overlapping branches, each containing a different number of crumple pair unit cells.
-The utility of this concept in understanding buckled structures has been demonstrated in recent work employing finite element or PDE representations of shallow shells \cite{KreilosSchneider17, GrohPirrera19, Hunt20, Groh21, GrohHunt21}, and the present work suggests possible starting points for path following employing such methods.
-Our plots show similarities to those obtained by Yamaki \cite[figures 3.47, 3.52b-e]{Yamaki} and E{\ss}linger and Geier \cite[figure 3.21]{EsslingerGeierBook}.
-One can also compare with the results of Ravulapalli \cite[figures 9-14]{Ravulapalli24}, who did not trace the response along internal return branches.
-These experiments were performed on cylindrical structures with quite different boundary conditions than the present work.
-It is also important to note that much experimental work on metallic or polymeric ``cylindrical shells'' was actually performed using bent sheets with a lap joint \cite{Yamaki, Harris61} or butt strap joint \cite{EsslingerGeierBook}, while some used structures with a natural cylindrical state created by electrodeposition \cite{Almroth64}, spin-casting \cite{Tennyson69}, or 3D-printing \cite{Ravulapalli24}.
-This distinction between bent plates and proper shells is often overlooked, and its consequences remain unclear.
+A system exhibiting snaking has two intertwined branches of solutions corresponding to odd and even numbers of unit cells of a pattern that can coexist with a uniform state of similar energy.
+Each branch has stable segments connected by unstable retrograde segments between two folds, and additional unstable asymmetric states can join these branches to form a ladder-like structure \cite{Dawes10, Knobloch15}.
+The utility of this concept in understanding pattern formation in buckled structures has been demonstrated in recent works employing finite element or PDE representations of shallow shells \cite{KreilosSchneider17, GrohPirrera19, Hunt20, Groh21, GrohHunt21}, and the present work suggests possible starting points for path following employing such methods.
+These works compared numerical solutions with experimental observations of sequences of events reported decades ago by Yamaki and/or E{\ss}linger and Geier, with the benefit of both advances in numerical continuation methods, and the theoretical perspective provided by the snaking framework as developed over the last quarter of a century, well after the original experiments.
+Our plots also show similarities to those obtained by Yamaki \cite[figures 3.47, 3.52b-e]{Yamaki} and E{\ss}linger and Geier \cite[figure 3.21]{EsslingerGeierBook}.
+Figures such as \ref{force_displacement_6in_alt} and \ref{utom11} show multiple overlapping branches, each containing a different number of crumple pairs.
+One can also compare with the experimental results of Ravulapalli and co-workers \cite[figures 9-14]{Ravulapalli24}, who did not trace the response along internal return branches.
+This work also compared with finite element results, and invoked the snaking framework.